isi-mube/Cosmic-Compendium/readme.md

 ## Project development:

-* 01/06/23: Data collection and definining the problem; image binary classificator to detect either elliptical galaxy or not.
+* 01/06/23: Data collection and definining the problem; image binary classificator to detect either spiral galaxy or not.
 * 15/06/23: Script nearly done.
 Reduced the quantity of imges used for the training model and testing to 500.
 * 15/06/23 to 21/06/23: Fixing errors, bugs, cleaning the code.
 * 29/06/23: Futher cleaning the code and bugs.
 Got a 81% accuracy predicting spiral galaxies.
 Total number of epochs: 35.

 ## Model Results

-Empty space for the future --> Haven't done all metrics yet]
+Empty space for the future --> Haven't done all metrics yet.

 ## Testing the Model

-Empty space for the future --> Haven't done all metrics yet]
+Empty space for the future --> Haven't done all metrics yet.

 ## Toolkit: